bogdan/datagrid/version-2/Readme.markdown

 # Datagrid Version 2

-Datagrid v1 was released Sep 19 2013 - more than 10 years ago.
+Datagrid v1 was released on Sep 19 2013 - more than 10 years ago.
 A lot of changes in best practices and available technology had happened during this period.
 It caused the library to be designed without support of those technologies